ackintosh/ganesha/README.md

 ```

-## Examples
+## Strategies to detect failures

-Ganesha has two strategies which detect system failure.
+Ganesha has two strategies which detects system failure.

 ### Rate